 As an added bonus, as your child gets too old for the carrier they can then use the small detachable pack as their own backpack for hikes.
-Be sure to check out this listing for the latest pricing.

-Kelty is a well-respected brand that primarily caters to backpackers and campers but were one of the first to sell baby backpacks for hikers.
+Kelty is a well-respected brand that primarily caters to backpackers and campers but was one of the first to sell baby backpacks for hikers.
 They have a few models of child carriers available with one particular model really standing out from the competition.

 The Kelty Pathfinder 3.0 is a vibrant royal blue color that is JPMA certified.
 It is suitable for children from 16lbs to 40lbs and the pack has an overall total weight capacity of 50lbs including gear.

-For safety reasons this pack is only suitable for children who are old enough to support their heads.
+For safety reasons, this pack is only suitable for children who are old enough to support their heads.
 The material is 420D Polyester which provides plenty of comfort and stability.

-Safety is a primary concern of Kelty so this carrier has 3 safety features: an auto-deploy kickstand, non-pinching hinges and a 5-point adjustable harness for the child.
-For future comfort the Pathfinder 3.0 comes complete with a sun hood to ensure your baby is shaded while on the trail.
+Safety is a primary concern of Kelty so this carrier has 3 safety features: an auto-deploy kickstand, non-pinching hinges, and a 5-point adjustable harness for the child.
+For future comfort, the Pathfinder 3.0 comes complete with a sun hood to ensure your baby is shaded while on the trail.

 Other features of Kelty’s Pathfinder 3.0 include: